septentrio-gnss/uBloxCorrectionsWithSeptentrio/README.md

 ## WHO IS UBLOX?

-A lot of companies are developing and distributing chips and modules for wireless communication and positioning.
-But u-blox is dedicated to do it in an excellent way and with the focus on the customers and their applications.
-Therefore we are a fabless company, heavily investing in R&D to provide the market with products and solutions for the Internet of Things - and everybody in the world.
+Many companies are involved in developing and distributing chips and modules for wireless communication and positioning.
+However, u-blox stands out by dedicating itself to excellence, focusing on customers and their specific applications.
+As a fabless company, u-blox invests heavily in research and development to offer the market products and solutions tailored for the Internet of Things - benefitting users worldwide.

 ## WHAT IS POINTPERFECT?

 <p align="center">
     <img src="doc_sources/pointperfect_logo.png" width="45%">

-PointPerfect is an advanced GNSS augmentation data service designed from the ground up to be accurate, reliable, and immediately available.
-The service answers the fast-growing demand for high precision GNSS solutions including autonomous vehicles such as unmanned aerial vehicles (UAV), service robots, machinery automation, micro-mobility, and other advanced navigation applications.
-Emerging automotive applications include automated driving (AD) and advanced driver assistance system (ADAS), lane-accurate navigation, and telematics.
+PointPerfect is an advanced GNSS augmentation data service meticulously designed to deliver accuracy, reliability, and immediate availability.
+The service meets the rapidly increasing demand for high-precision GNSS solutions across various sectors, including autonomous vehicles such as unmanned aerial vehicles (UAVs), service robots, machinery automation, micro-mobility, and other cutting-edge navigation applications.
+In the automotive realm, emerging applications encompass automated driving (AD), advanced driver assistance systems (ADAS), lane-accurate navigation, and telematics.

 To know more about the service you can visit the following official web pages: